 A specialized advisory team immediately diagnosed the classic "Growth Trap."
-A detailed analysis of the company's working capital components confirmed the severity of the CCC problem.
+A detailed analysis of the company's working capital metrics confirmed the severity of the problem.

-- Credit Policy Drift: The sales team had no formal credit approval mechanism and was granting 90-day terms without assessing the clients' payment history or credit risk.
+*Credit Policy Drift: The sales team had no formal credit approval mechanism and was granting 90-day terms without assessing risk.

 Phase 1: Collection Acceleration